 Timeline is a 1999 novel by author Michael Crichton.
 It involves quantum physics effectively applied as time travel (though it is more complicated than that), set in the Hundred Years War.An old man has been found in the midst of the New Mexico desert, and is soon discovered to have strange deformities and to be an employee of a company named ITC.
 He is dead within a day of his discovery, and is quickly cremated by his closest associates.
 Meanwhile, a group of researchers in the Dordogne region of France, exploring a medieval archaeological dig, make an astounding discovery.
-ITC contacts them and reveals its greatest secret - tapping quantum technology to effectively travel through time...A film adaptation was released in 2003, starring Paul Walker, Gerard Butler, Frances O'Connor, Billy Connolly and David Thewlis among others.
-The resulting movie was a critical and box office failure.
+ITC contacts them and reveals its greatest secret - tapping quantum technology to effectively travel through time...A film adaptation was released in 2003, starring Paul Walker, Gerard Butler, Frances O'Connor, Billy Connolly, Anna Friel, and David Thewlis among others.

 This novel provides examples of: